 While the Striker doesn’t have navigation charts, it does have a responsive and accurate GPS.
 This allows the user to track speed and mark waypoints.
 Using the Quickdraw contours, the angler can create custom charts with real-time depth data.
 Back at the dock, the Striker Vivid 94sv connects with Garmin’s Active Captain app to download navigation and trip information.
 For anglers fishing inshore, the best Garmin fish finder GPS will locate fish and structure and get them home.

-Best for inshore and backwater fishing: Garmin Striker Vivid 9sv
+Best for Inshore Fishing: Garmin Striker Vivid 9sv

 Get the best Garmin fish finder GPS with an easy user interface.
 Garmin

 The best thing about a Garmin fish finder GPS is getting the most advanced features with any unit in the line.
 The Striker Vivid 9sv provides industry-leading CHIRP side-scanning and down-scanning sonar with a traditional depth finder for the most powerful fish finder in any condition.
 Garmin’s responsive GPS is accurate for marking waypoints and tracking speed.
 Combined with the fish finder, the Quickdraw Contours allows the user to create custom charts.
 Whether the Striker 9sv is the main unit on an inshore, backwater boat, or a second unit in a Garmin network, anglers get the best fish finder for hundreds of dollars less than a fish finder with navigation charts.